saturn-lab/tfCourse/README.md

-# 使用TensorFlow的机器学习（Machine Learning with TensorFlow library）
+# 使用TensorFlow的机器学习（Machine Learning with TensorFlow）

-Code Exmaples and Tutorials for the Course of `Machine Learning with TensorFlow library`.
+Code Exmaples and Tutorials for the Course of `Machine Learning with TensorFlow`.

  Code is Tested and Verified by Zhen Chen.